CleverCloud/keras-example/README.md

 1. choose your organisation
 1. create an application
 1. select the Python Runner and name it
-1. choose your instance size the number of nodes needed
+1. choose your instance size and the number of nodes needed

 ## Issues and Limits
 This is a quick usage demonstration of Clever Grid.
 It is not optimized and the usage of to many style source files and